zdelrosario/ga-tech-workshop/_episodes/06-vis-python.md

 The histogram above uses `10` bins; the one below `20` bins.
 Note that different "features" arise in the two plots of *the same data*.
-The tall 'spikes' we see in the histogram above are sometimes called "fingers" this may -- or may not -- be real features in the data.
+The tall 'spikes' we see in the histogram above are sometimes called "fingers".
+These may -- or may not -- be real features in the data.
 If real, this means values of `X` tend to concentrate around that value.
 Unless you change the bin size (equivalently, the count) to check if these features persist across *arbitrary plotting choices*, you **cannot** be sure these features actually exist.